codejones-hub/plutus/doc/tutorials/contract-testing.rst

     [(f6879a6330ef3c0c4e9b73663bab99ab3a397984ceccb5c6569f8aeb3a3d61da,
       Map {unMap = [(guess,1)]})]}}

-We can even construct a ``Value`` containing an ADA and a game token:
+We can even construct a ``Value`` containing an Ada and a game token:

 .. code-block:: text